Biography

 About Anna Betts

 Anna Betts is an artist currently located in Gallatin, Tennessee, where she earned her Bachelors of Fine Art in studio art from Middle Tennessee State University.
 Betts' work draws inspiration from her mixed cultural backgrounds and explores the interplay of heritage and tradition within a variety of media.
-In oil painting she explores the interplay of light, color, and texture while her mixed media works include fiber and found materials referencing Laotian fabric and craft.
-Originally from Michigan, Betts has shown her work previously with the Adolfo Gallery in Grand Rapids, Michigan, where she also served as an assistant curator.
+Her works reflect the unbounded curiosity and commitment to creative exploration.
+Currently, she is immersed in the world of fiber art, captivated by the rich vibrancy and tactile beauty of fabrics.
+Through this medium, she explores the interplay of patterns, textures, and colors, blending disparate materials into harmonious compositions.

 Artist Statement